imanoliri/Balea/README.md

 ## 5. Next Steps

-2. Add Financial Data & Break-Even Analysis
+1. Add Financial Data & Break-Even Analysis
     - Add the first break-even analysis in .csv or .fods format.
     - Document fixed vs. variable costs per production phase.

-3. Open Business Data
+2. Prototyping & Testing
     - Add recipes.
+    - Brew experimental batches of cider and mead.
+    - Experiment with tinctures for unique flavors.

+3. Venue Design & Workflow
+    - Add physical layout of the brewery, storage, and customer areas.
+    - Add workflows & equipment.
+    - Interactive map for the website, showing the venue layout and experience

+4. Operations
+    - Add live operational & distribution workflows.
-    - Publish live brewing logs (batch performance, ingredient costs).
+    - Add live brewing logs (batch performance, ingredient costs).
-    - Add revenue tracking templates.
+    - Add revenue & costs tracking.
     - Website for automatic public financial reporting (quarterly and yearly).

-4. Branding & Marketing Strategy
+5. Branding & Marketing Strategy
-    - Upload Balea Brewery icons & logos.
-    - Include label and packaging design files.
+    - Finalize product names based on Basque myths and history.
+    - Develop marketing visuals, logos, and packaging.
     - Add marketing strategy (social media plan, launch strategy).

+6. Baskpedia – Basque Cultural Wiki
+    - Create a small encyclopedia (Baskpedia) documenting Basque customs, myths, and history.
+    - Use it as a foundation for product lore, venue decoration, and branding.
+    - Feature sections on folklore, historical brewing techniques, and cultural elements.

-5. Digital Community & Contribution System
+7. Digital Community & Contributions
     - Modify website to allow for usernames and passwords and send emails to the Balea team.
     - Create a simple post and forum system.
     - Define how people can propose new brews or suggest business improvements.